knordin/HelloFlask/README.markdown

 JSON functionality
 The application showcases several handy JSON functions, both in SQL and Python.
-In SQL, we are utilizing the check constraint “ENSURE_JSON” and utilizing JSON dot notation to access the data.
-In Python, we are also using JSON dot notation, as well as using the methods json.dump() and json.loads() to encode data into JSON.
+In SQL, we are utilizing the check constraint “ENSURE JSON”, JSON dot notation, JSON Search Index and the method "json_textcontains()".
+In Python, we are using JSON dot notation and the methods json.dump() and json.loads() to encode data into JSON.

 ## Screenshots